Hawaii doctor charged with attempted murder of wife pleads not guilty

 Konig’s trial has been scheduled for the week of June 9, before Hawaii’s First Circuit Court Judge Paul Wong.

 He is also facing a domestic abuse suit filed by his wife and related to the same incident.
-The first hearing in that case is scheduled for this Friday.
+The first hearing in that case has been continued to May 23.

 According to a temporary restraining order petition filed by his wife on March 27, Konig had previously accused her of having an affair, which led to “extreme jealousy.”